 You will train to teach children aged 5 to 11 and this ten-month course provides training in all primary-stage National Curriculum subjects.
 It leads to both a postgraduate qualification (PGCE) and qualified teacher status (QTS).

 Our School Direct programme includes both school-based and university-based learning.
-You will spend over 50% of your time training in our seven alliance schools, as well as spending time at The University of Manchester, whose PGCE course has been graded as ‘Outstanding’ by Ofsted (Ofsted Report, 2019) and who has been highlighted as the best university provider of initial teacher training in the North of England (Good Teacher Training Guide 2017).
+You will spend over 50% of your time training in our six alliance schools, as well as spending time at The University of Manchester, whose PGCE course has been graded as ‘Outstanding’ by Ofsted (Ofsted Report, 2019) and who has been highlighted as the best university provider of initial teacher training in the North of England (Good Teacher Training Guide 2017).

 You will spend a significant amount of time studying each of the core subjects of English, mathematics and science.
 You will also spend time studying Religious Education (RE), Physical Education (PE), history, geography, art, music, and design and technology.

 Professional studies are a central component of the course, covering topics such as: pupil assessment; lesson planning; managing pupil behaviour; the role of the reflective practitioner; making primary education inclusive for all.